 - Did each paragraph include at least 2 specific numbers or named tools?

-- If any check fails, rewrite.
+- If any check fails, rewrite that part before returning the answer.

 How to confirm the fix